 Rates based on driver profile, history and habits in Kansas

-Having a DUI, speeding ticket or being at fault in an accident can substantially increase your insurance rates.
-In Kansas, a DUI conviction often results in higher premiums and you may see an increase of up to 67% as insurers perceive you as a high-risk driver.
+A history of DUI, speeding, or at-fault accidents often results in significant hikes in insurance premiums.
+In Kansas, a DUI conviction lead to increased rates and you may see a rate hike of up to 67% as insurers categorize you as a high-risk driver.

 Here is how much your car insurance rate increases in Kansas after driving incidents: